am1t/blotpub/README.md

 You can also deploy directly to Heroku.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/am1t/blotpub)

+**Note**: This is an alpha release and there may be some edge cases that aren't handled.
+If you find one, please [report an issue](https://github.com/am1t/blotpub/issues/new).

 ## Endpoint discovery
 Once you have deployed the application, your Micropub endpoint can be found at `/micropub` e.g. `https://example.com/micropub`.